cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpcheckcat.md

 > **Note** Any time you run the utility, it checks for and deletes orphaned, temporary database schemas (temporary schemas without a session ID) in the specified databases.
 The utility displays the results of the orphaned, temporary schema check on the command line and also logs the results.

-Catalog inconsistencies are inconsistencies that occur between Greenplum Database system tables.
+Catalog inconsistencies are inconsistencies that occur between Cloudberry Database system tables.
 In general, there are three types of inconsistencies:

 - Inconsistencies in system tables at the segment level.
 For example, an inconsistency between a system table that contains table data and a system table that contains column data.
 As another, a system table that contains duplicates in a column that should to be unique.